alexharri/website/posts/grid-engine-performance.md

 >
 > _Can we cache the result of this operation?
 How does that impact memory usage?_

-Also, consider that changes that yield a performance benefit overall may causes degraded performance under some circumstances.
-Considering the worst case, and the circumstances under which it might occur.
+Bear in mind that changes yielding a performance boost in some cases might cause degraded performance in others.
+Consider the worst case scenario, and the circumstances under which it might occur.

 As an example, the change from static properties to getters creates a worst-case scenario in which formulas repeatedly evaluate the same piece of information.
 This is the likely cause of the degraded performance we saw in a few documents (aside from noise).
-Maybe that could be resolved with caching!
+Maybe that could be mitigated with caching!

 Anyway, I hope this served as an interesting read.
 Maybe you got some ideas which you can apply to your own code!